cBournhonesque/lightyear/book/src/tutorial/setup.md

 The main crate `lightyear` provides an easy way of importing all the other crates and settings up the necessary plugins.
 In particular it provides 2 plugin groups that set up the various systems needed for multiplayer app: `ClientPlugins` and `ServerPlugins`.

-There are many different sub-plugins but the most important things that `lightyear` handles for you are:
+There are many different sub-plugins that handle most of the complexities of networking, such as:
 - the sending and receiving of messages
 - automatic replication of the World from the server to the client
 - syncing the timelines of the client and the server